nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create a static function in the Group class that accepts a DOM node and returns the deepest Group instance surrounding it, if there is one, or null if there isn't.
  * Use the overlay plugin to draw bubbles around Groups if and only if the cursor is inside them.
  * Enhance the Group insertion actions so that they are unavailable when the